Prana-vvb/cyTe/README.md

 ## Usage

-Open up a terminal/command prompt/powershell window and cd to where you have installed the tool Type in
+Open up a terminal/command prompt/powershell window and cd to where you have installed the tool.
+Type in
 ```bash
 python3 cyTool.py -h